Aperrett/TAF/README.md

 There are 2 ways to execute the TAF.

-Execute "ruby main.rb [Testsuite.csv]" in cmd line.
+Execute "ruby main.rb [Testsuite.xlsx]" in cmd line.

-Execute "ruby main.rb [Testsuite.csv] [Browser i.e. Firefox]" in cmd line.
+Execute "ruby main.rb [Testsuite.xlsx] [Browser i.e. Firefox]" in cmd line.

 Note: To exit the TAF container type: 'exit' then type: 'docker-compose down' to shutdown Selenium grid.